AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

 - fixed sun threshold bug that caused mesh not to show up from some angles
 - new timeline slider bar that live updates the rendered view
 - new ``File/Settings`` option to bring up a settings panel to change system default values
+- very cool new ray-traced shadows.
+You need the medium or highest graphics setting to see these.
+It is even possible to cast shadows onto nearby spacecraft.

 **Version 1.3.0**